 25th Constitiutional amendment like 18th Constitutional amendment which resulted in abolition of concurrent list and devolved 47 subjects to provinces, is a paradigm shift where under Federally Administered Tribal Areas (FATA) stand intergrated with and merged in the province of Khyber Pakhtunkhwa.

 2 The executive authority previously exercised by the Governor Khyber Pakhtunkhwa in respect of FATA under Article 247 of the constitution has been done away with.
 Now being part of the province, the executive authority is shifted to the Chief Minister and his cabinet.The Merged Areas have no longer special status or dispensation .All provincial laws shall equally be applicable to these areas and on mainstreaming of erstwhile FATA due representation (about 16 general seats) shall be given in the Provincial Assembly.

 3 Local self-government which could not get roots in the tribal areas due to its peculiar status and nature of governance, will be introduced in the areas at par with rest of the province.
 The Political authority will be devolved to the grass root level and issues of local level to be resolved by the local bodies representatives.

 4 The colonial legacy in the form of political administration under the unbridled powers of Political Agent is no longer there.
-The office is re- named as Deputy Commissioner and Assistant Commissioner.Similarly, the Century old FCR is no more in the field and replaced with Interim Governance Regulation.
+The office is re- named as Deputy Commissioner and Assistant Commissioner.Similarly, the Century old Frontier Crimes Regulation (FCR) is no more in the field.
 The tribal people will have fundamental rights guaranteed by the Constitution and of which they were deprived till now.
 The introduction and presence of criminal and judicial system will ensure their fundamental rights like other citizens of rest of the Country.